Surgical Education and Training Program in Neurosurgery

 levels in the timeframes outlined in the Training Program Regulations.
 The three levels are:

-Each level of the Training Program has multiple training requirements which a detailed in the Training Program Regulations.
+Each level of the Training Program has multiple training requirements which are detailed in the Training Program Regulations.
 Trainees must complete the training requirements for their level to be considered for progress.
 Trainees who reach the maximum time allowed in their level without successful completion of all training requirements may be dismissed from the Training Program.
 The Training Program requirements are detailed in the Training Program Regulations and include the following areas:

 Entry to Training Program is via a competitive selection process (information on application and selection is available here